ember-graphql/ember-apollo-client/README.md

   can be used to resolve beneath the root.

   The query manager will automatically unsubscribe from this object.
+* `subscribe(options, resultKey)`: This calls the
+  [`ApolloClient.subscribe`][subscribe] method.
+It returns a promise that resolves with an `EmberApolloSubscription`.
+You can use this object in a few ways to keep track of your subscription:
+  - emberApolloSubscription.get('events'); // returns an array of all events received (newest first)
+  - emberApolloSubscription.get('lastEvent'); // return the most recent event
+  - emberApolloSubscription.on('event', event => do_something_with(event)); // manually act on event

+  As before, the `resultKey` can be used to resolve beneath the root.

+  The query manager will automatically unsubscribe from this object.
+If you want to manually unsubscribe, you can do so with `emberApolloSubscription.apolloUnsubscribe();`
 * `query(options, resultKey)`: This calls the
   [`ApolloClient.query`](https://www.apollographql.com/docs/react/api/apollo-client.html#ApolloClient.query)
   method.
 It returns a promise that resolves with the raw POJO data that the